amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-10-14-externalize-config-with-spring-cloud-config.md

 # Introduction

-One of the principles from the [12 Factor App](https://12factor.net/config){:target="_blank"}, states that we have to separate the configuration from the code.
+One of the principles from the [12 Factor App](https://12factor.net/config){:target="_blank"}, states that we have to separate our application configuration from the code.
 The configuration varies based on the environment and it's better to organize them based on the environment your application is running.

 So in this article, we will be looking at how we can externalize configurations with Spring Cloud Config.